* * * *

 In Part I we talked about “the feelings of any pilgrim setting out for any ‘new world,'” often a time of high hopes and nothing by smooth sailing, before reality sets in and the real work begins.

-A part of that reality setting in is shown in the image above, showing one of the passengers – John Howland – who fell overboard during the voyage, at a time of particular weather distress; “winds so fierce and the seas so high,” as discussed further in the notes below.
+A part of that reality setting in involves one of the Mayflower passengers – John Howland – falling overboard during the voyage, at a time of particular weather distress; “winds so fierce and the seas so high,” as discussed further in the notes below.

 But even before leaving for the New World on the Mayflower in 1620, the Pilgrim leaders had to consider what they might find when they got there (here), things like the “savage and brutish men” said to live in America, and their possible tortures.

 Thus on the one hand the Pilgrims faced the prospect of going to America only to be flayed alive “with the shells of fishes,” after capture and torture by the natives.
 On the other hand, they could stay in Holland, which at the time was threatened with invasion by Spain, then the most powerful empire in the world.
 Thus to the Pilgrims, the “cruel Spaniards” were arguably as bad as the New World’s “savage and brutish men.”

 A side note: Before going to America, the Pilgrims spent some years in Holland, trying to escape persecution from “the Established Church” in England.
 Yet even though the Netherlands offered tolerance and security, there were some troubling issues aside from the threat of invasion by Spain, which then owned Holland as a colony:

 The Netherlands was … a land whose culture and language were strange and difficult for the English congregation to understand or learn.
 They found the Dutch morals much too libertine.
 Their children were becoming more and more Dutch as the years passed by.
 The congregation came to believe that they faced eventual extinction if they remained there.
 (E.A.)